nf-core/sarek/docs/output.md

 [GATK Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360042477952-Mutect2) calls somatic SNVs and indels via local assembly of haplotypes.

 For further reading and documentation see the [Mutect2 manual](https://gatk.broadinstitute.org/hc/en-us/articles/360042477952-Mutect2).
-It is recommended to have [panel of normals (PON)](https://gatk.broadinstitute.org/hc/en-us/articles/360035890631-Panel-of-Normals-PON) for this version of Mutect2 using at least 40 normal samples, and you can add your `PON` file to get filtered somatic calls.
+It is recommended to have [panel of normals (PON)](https://gatk.broadinstitute.org/hc/en-us/articles/360035890631-Panel-of-Normals-PON) for this version of `GATK Mutect2` using at least 40 normal samples, and you can add your `PON` file to get filtered somatic calls.

 For a Tumor/Normal pair only:
 **Output directory: `results/VariantCalling/[TUMOR_vs_NORMAL]/Mutect2`**